AdrianoW/IDS-test/README.md

-Insight Data Engineering Fellows Program - Coding Challenge
+Insight Data Engineering - Coding Challenge
 ===========================================================

 One of the first problems you’ll encounter in data engineering is Word Count, which takes in a text file or set of text files from a directory and outputs the number of occurrences for each word.
 For example, Word Count on a file containing the following passage: